1.) Enjoy the First Lights of the Season!

 Want even more ideas?
 Our Elf on the Shelf Pinterest Board has hundreds!

 Note: If you haven't started Elf on a Shelf in your house, you should know that it is a LOT of fun but also a LOT of work.
-DH and I have used most of our brainpower in coming up with or copying new ideas.
+DH and I have used most of our brainpower to come up with new ideas and have spent hours searching on Pinterest.
 We've been doing it for more than a decade!
 Since it is our boys' favorite tradition of the holiday season, we think we'll be doing it till they go off to college!